GridPlus/lattice-connect/README.md

 # lattice-connect
 A small HTTP server + MQTT broker designed to communicate with [Lattice](https://gridplus.io/lattice) hardware wallets over the web.

+> NOTE: This repo is a bit of a work in progress.
+While it should work under the conditions specified below there may be edge cases.
+Please report any issues in this repo and we will take a look!

 ## 📖 Background

 The [Lattice](https://gridplus.io/lattice) is a next generation, always-online hardware wallet designed to sit behind a user's home WiFi network router.
 Since we cannot expect the average user to configure their home router, we expect default firewall settings that block incoming requests.
 For this reason, the Lattice is **not** designed to be contacted directly over HTTP.
 Instead, it uses a pub/sub model to subscribe to specific topics from an [MQTT](https://mqtt.org/) broker, which typically lives in the cloud.
 The Lattice connects to the MQTT broker and subscribes topics containing its own device ID.
 In order to reach Lattices, HTTP requests from third party applications must be transformed into MQTT messages and sent to the broker.
 The broker re-publishes the requests, which get picked up by the target Lattices (i.e. based on device ID) because those Lattices are subscribed to such messages from the broker.